Introduction

 What did the studies find?

-For female rats, and male and female mice, it was unclear if tumors observed in the studies were associated with RFR used by cell phones.
-This is also known as equivocal evidence.
+For female rats, and male and female mice, it was unclear, also known as equivocal, whether cancers observed in the studies were associated with exposure to RFR.

 Further Reading